 Do feel free to leave a comments on the posts you read or use the contact box, below, to email me more generally – I will try my best to respond within a few days!
 I actively encourage you to disagree, challenge and debate, with me or others who contribute, because inevitably, what I write here is just one person’s perspective and there’s so much more to this.

 I produced a series of posts on the Policing and Crime Act 2017 – the introductory post outlines what I tried to do and it contains links to the series.
 It also contains links to posts which set out the new sections 135, 136 and 138 as they now appear in law.

 The changes took effect on 11th December 2017.

 I was proud to be awarded the The President’s Medal by the Royal College of Psychiatrists.

 It is awarded for “a significant contribution to the lives of people with mental illness.”

-Feel free to use the contact section below if you want to email me – I will try my best to respond within a few days!
+Feel free to email me! — I aim to reply within a few days.